target/make-python-devex/README.md

 # Example repo for Make Python Devex

-This repository contains a simple Python project setup using the Make Python DevEx system described and built by Colin Dean.
+This repository contains a simple Python® project setup using the Make Python DevEx system described and built by Colin Dean.

 Run `make help` to see the tasks available.